Best gaming chair: the seats I'd suggest for any gamer

 That adjustability really is key.
 We all shift around in our chairs, and while some models try their hardest to push you into the correct shape, the ThunderX3 Core takes a different approach.
 It's ready for your odd seating positions, choosing instead to employ a variety of mechanisms that allow it to conform itself to your particular seating styles for ultimate support.

 The Lumbar 360° tech backrest is designed to move around with you as you shift your weight, meaning that it's always ready to support your lower back when needed.
-4D armrests are an increasingly common feature on modern gaming chairs, but they're usually covered in a "soft-touch-esque" kind of material that's less rigid than hard plastic but still not what you'd call cushy.
+4D armrests are an increasingly common feature on modern gaming chairs, but they're usually covered in a "soft-touch-esque" kind of material that's less rigid than hard plastic but not what you'd call cushy.
 Not so here, as the ThunderX3 Core adds proper cushioning into the mix for arm leaners and forearm resters.

 All of this adds to the feeling, and look, of a chair that invites you to sit down.
 The aesthetic is refreshingly sleek yet comfy-looking, and while it's got stick-out "wings" that won't be for everyone, it doesn't look particularly gamer bling—meaning it's unlikely to look out of place no matter where you put it.
 Some gamer chairs scream "I have hobbies" to the rest of the world, but this one is much more Scandinavian cool.

-Back-to-back support.
+Back to back support.
 The clever Sync6 box underneath has synchronous tilt, which allows you to lean back while still keeping your feet flat on the floor.
 You can also tilt it forward to lean in, although the armrests will end up staying where they are.
 Speaking of leaning back, the backrest locks at four different angles, although you can't lean it back all the way like some other chairs.
 Still, there should be a position there that suits most leaning styles.

 Fabric and leatherette versions are available in various colors, all for an MSRP of $399.
 That's a fair bit cheaper than a lot of other competing chairs, but it does come with a caveat: this chair is currently quite difficult to find in the US.
 Our stateside friends may well be better off going for the Secretlab Titan Evo for a gaming chair, or the NeueChair if you're looking for something more office-focussed, as both of those models offer superb back support as well.